 Almost 50 years ago when Apollo 17 left the Moon, Gene Cernan challenged humanity to return.
 We are doing our best to enable that return and ignite the cislunar economy by building the capabilities and supporting infrastructure we need.

 Getting There – Lunar Transportation

 The first U.S. Vehicle to softly land on the lunar surface since 1972, will be our Nova-C lander.
-Powered by our VR900 engine, and replete with innovative avionics for advanced guidance, navigation and control, “IM-1” is capable of carrying 130kg of cargo, and will ferry numerous experiments to the lunar surface by the end of 2021.
+Powered by our VR900 engine, and replete with innovative avionics for advanced guidance, navigation and control, “IM-1” is capable of carrying 130kg of cargo, and will ferry numerous experiments to the lunar surface by Early 2022.

 IM-2 will follow up in 2022 with our second flight, as we become the first object to land at the South Pole, use the Moon’s first ice drill, deploy our micro-Nova “hopper” – a rover to test the Nokia LTE network, and much more!